Back To School Conference

 Flexible Payment Plan

 We understand that times are tough right now.
-While some OTs are secure in their in their positions, we realize this is not the case for everyone.
-For this reason, we are offering a 3-month payment plan leading up to the conference. the payment plan consists of three monthly $99 payments.
+While some OTs are secure in their positions, we realize this is not the case for everyone.
+For this reason, we are offering a 2-month payment plan leading up to the conference. the payment plan consists of two monthly $150 payments.
 Whether you have student loans to pay, a car to save up for, or a family to feed, we want you to be able to attend the conference while being fiscally responsible.

-You can register for the course now with the 3-month payment plan using the button below.
-The last day to sign up for the course using the payment plan will be June 27th.
+You can register for the course now with the 2-month payment plan using the button below.
+The last day to sign up for the course using the 2-month payment plan will be July 27th.

 Due to the regulations put in place as a result of the Coronavirus, most of us have not had the opportunity to engage with other therapists from our county, state, or elsewhere.